19 soldiers feared killed in another Boko Haram ambush – The Sun Nigeria

 “Instinctively, the valiant troops out flanked and engaged the criminals with overwhelming volume of fire power forcing them to withdraw in disarray,” he said.

-He maintained 17 Boko Haram were killed by own troops in the encounter.
+He maintained that 17 Boko Haram members were killed by own troops in the encounter.

 The Maiduguri-Damboa road was reopened for the second time on January 28 almost two years after it was shut by the military.
 It was first closed in 2014 following incessant Boko Haram attacks and opened again in 2018 but later shut down as terror attacks increased.